HTML utilities

 Generate table of contents (TOC) and the content itself.

-For a simple example, see HTML generators.
-Also, this documentation page was generated using print_toc_content(), so see its source code (docs/html.php) for another example.
+For a simple example, see Examples: HTML helpers.
+Also, this documentation page was generated using print_toc_content(), so its source code (docs/html.php) is another example.

-$obj: the object whose methods and constants are referenced by $toc for the section titles and contents.
+$obj: the object whose methods and constants are referenced by $toc for the section titles and contents by default.

 Generate table of contents (TOC).

-This works similarly to print_toc_content(), with the following differences:
+This function works similarly to print_toc_content(), with the following differences: